No one wants to be ill, but at least Uncle Sam gives Americans a little relief in the form of federal income-tax

 The Internal Revenue Code includes two important rules that can limit who truly qualifies for relief from medical expenses:

 - Taxpayers can only deduct allowable medical expenses that exceed 10% of "adjusted gross income" (AGI).
 That's the amount you earn in a given year from wages, investments and other sources minus what you paid for alimony, student-loan interest and a few other things.
-Starting in tax year 2019, that percentage will increase to 10 percent, which was the level previously.
-So, for 2018 tax year, if a married couple has $100,000 AGI and $8,000 in qualified medical expenses, they can deduct only $500.
-That's because 7.5 percent of $100,000 is $7,500.
+The percentage increased from 7.5% for 2019.
 You can find your AGI on line 37 of Form 1040.

 Are health insurance premiums tax deductible?